canbooo/experiment-design/docs/source/orthogonal_sampling.rst

 .. image:: images/os_lhs_init.png
     :align: center

-There are a few important details in the abov.. code so let's walk line by line.
+There are a few important details in the above code so let's walk line by line.
 After importing the necessary modules, we first set a random seed.
 This is important for reproducibility.
 Given the same inputs and seed, we will always generate the same design on the same machine.
 Next, we define a two dimensional parameter space (:class:`.ParameterSpace`) within the bounds :math:`[0, 1]^2`.
 In general, bounds need not be equal.
 They can be any finite values, provided the lower